faizaanwani1/Trader-behavior-insights/README.md

 # Data Analysis and Visualization Project

-This project analyzes two datasets related to historical financial data, a fear and greed index, and an equality table.
+This project analyzes two datasets related to historical financial data, a fear and greed index.
 The code performs data loading, exploration, cleaning, analysis, and visualization to uncover insights and relationships within the data.

 ## Project Structure